Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 Oil Mud Application

-Barite plug settling rates in oil muds are normally dependent on the density of the slurry and the type and concentration of oil wetting agents.
-Laboratory studies have shown that oil-based plugs have a tendency to settle, on average, more slowly than water-based slurries.
+Barite plug settling rates in oil muds usually depend on the slurry’s density and the type and concentration of oil-wetting agents.
+Laboratory studies have shown that oil-based plugs tend to settle, on average, more slowly than water-based slurries.

-At too low a concentration of EZ MUL and DRILTREAT the barite is insufficiently oil-wet and is not self-suspending.
-At too high a concentration the barite becomes extremely well suspended and the rate of settling is reduced.
-It is therefore very important to carefully select the optimum concentration of EZ MUL for the plug density required.
+At too low a concentration of EZ MUL and DRILTREAT, the barite is insufficiently oil-wet and is not self-suspending.
+The barite becomes extremely well suspended at too high a concentration, and the settling rate is reduced.
+It is, therefore, essential to carefully select the optimum concentration of EZ MUL for the plug density required.

-If a cement unit is not able to mix barite, use a slug pit or the reserve mud pits, depending on the total volume of slurry required.
+If a cement unit cannot mix barite, use a slug pit or the reserve mud pits, depending on the total volume of slurry required.
 The length of the plug is a wellsite determination and should be based on the severity of the situation.
-In most cases a plug in the range of 250 – 500 ft (75-150 m) is sufficient.
+A plug in the range of 250 – 500 ft (75-150 m) is usually sufficient.

 Oil-Based Mud Procedure